kamilmielnik/scrabble-solver/packages/configs/README.md

 # @scrabble-solver/configs

-Configs for all game types and locales supported by the Scrabble Solver.
+Configs for all game types and languages supported by the Scrabble Solver.